 118. APPLIED MATHEMATICS 3 cr.
 Introduction to the use of mathematics to model various aspects of everyday life.
 Topics include application of graphs and networks to urban services and business efficiency, planning and job scheduling, interpreting data for decision making, digital information representation, growth, voting systems, fair division.

 122. ELEMENTARY STATISTICS I 3 cr.
 Describing data by graphs and measures, sampling distributions, confidence intervals and tests of hypotheses for one and two means and proportions, Chi-square tests, correlation and regression.
+Methods are illustrated in the context of quantitative research, with applications in disciplines such as sports, psychology, and social and natural sciences.
 Use of appropriate statistical software.

 133-134.
 CALCULUS AND ANALYTIC GEOMETRY IA-IB 3 cr. each.
 Placement by the Math Department.
 Sequence covers the same calculus topics as MT 135 with algebra review integrated into the course as needed.
 The MT 133-134 sequence will count as one course in Division IV of the Core, but neither MT 133 nor MT 134 will count as a Core course individually.
 Note: MT 133-134 will satisfy the MT 135 or equivalent prerequisites and requirements listed throughout the Bulletin.
 Academic credit will not be given for both MT 134 and MT 135.

 135. CALCULUS AND ANALYTIC GEOMETRY I 4 cr.
 Prerequisite: placement by the Math Department.
 Functions, limits, continuity, differentiation, differentiation rules, optimization, antiderivatives, definite integrals.
 Fundamental Theorem of Calculus, improper integrals, applications of integrals, including probability.
 (See “Note” under MT 133-134 above.)